 complete the online application form including full details for your employer / sponsor [name, contact details etc. as set out in the online form].

-Your employer/sponsor will be invoiced by WIT and your application will be finalised when payment has been received.
+Your employer/sponsor will be invoiced by SETU Waterford and your application will be finalised when payment has been received.
 In this instance the payment will go against the sponsor organisation & the receipt will be sent to them.
 Students should be aware that 1) their name and/or student ID may be on the receipt issued to the sponsor; 2) the student is not entitled to receive a copy of the sponsors receipt and 3) if the sponsor organisation defaults on payment the student remains liable for the fees.

 Please supply a valid email address - all correspondence regarding your application, start date of your course etc. will be made by email.
 It is your responsibility to check your nominated email inbox regularly.